- National Clergy Retreat

-The Archdiocesan Presbyters Council shall be comprised of two priests from each Metropolis elected by their respective Metropolis Clergy Syndesmos.
+The Archdiocesan Presbyters Council shall be comprised of two representatives from each Metropolis Clergy Syndesmos: 1) The Metropolis Clergy Syndesmos President, and 2) an APC representative elected by the members of the Metropolis Clergy Syndesmos.
 The manner in which the representatives of each Metropolis to the Archdiocesan Presbyters Council are elected, as well as the length of their terms, are determined by each Metropolis Clergy Syndemos.
 Each two-year term on the APC shall commence with and conclude at the biennial Archdiocesan Clergy Laity Congress.
 Each Metropolis must also select an alternate.
-The President of the Archdiocesan Benefits Committee, the President of the Retired Clergy Association and the President of the Hellenic College/Holy Cross Alumni Association are ex-officio non-voting members of the Archdiocesan Presbyters Council.
+The President of the Archdiocesan Benefits Committee, the President of the Retired Clergy Association, the President of the Hellenic College/Holy Cross Alumni Association and the President of Hellenic College Holy Cross or the designated HCHC Presidential Representative are ex-officio non-voting members of the Archdiocesan Presbyters Council.

 At the Clergy Laity Congress (CLC), the Metropolis representatives shall elect four officers for a term of two years, who will comprise the Executive Board (consisting of the President, Vice President, Secretary, and Treasurer).
 The immediate past president is also a member of the Archdiocesan Presbyters Council and its Executive Board.
 The term of office for the members of the Executive Board will not exceed two consecutive terms in the same office.